sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 document.addEventListener("visibilitychange", handleVisibilityChange, false);
 ```

+- Web Notifications - Allows you to send notifications to the user outside of the browser window.
+The user must allow permission for your application to use them.
+The look is largely based on the browser and compatibility is limited
+- Application Cache - Allows pages and resources to be cached for offline usage
+- Network Information - Can be used to determine what internet connection is being used I.e wifi, cellular etc
+- Vibration - Trigger vibration in mobile devices
+- Battery - Detect if the battery is low on the device

+<h3>JavaScript Frameworks</h3>
+- JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
+With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.

 <h2>ECMAScript 6</h2>
 - This the next version of the JS standard, code-named "Harmony" or "ES.next.
 Very limited support for most.
 Browser Support list found at http://kangax.github.io/es5-compat-table/es6/